jordanelkin/backuper/README.md

 # Backuper
-Easy MacOS Script to backup files to an external drive this could become adatped to be used with Linux if someone is interested
+Easy MacOS Script to backup files to an external drive this could become adatped to be used with Linux